The health, safety and welfare of all children is of paramount importance.

 Allegations of serious harm or

-At Brambles pre-school we ensure that all parents know how to complain about staff or volunteers within the setting, which may include an allegation of abuse.
+At Brambles Outdoor Nursery Group we ensure that all parents know how to complain about staff or volunteers within the setting, which may include an allegation of abuse.
 The procedures are displayed on the Information Board in the main entrance.
 We follow the guidance of the Local Safeguarding Children’s Board (LSCB) when investigating any complaint that a member of staff or volunteer has abused a child.
 In all cases, the setting will not investigate but will refer the case to the local designated safety officer via Social Services.

 We follow all the disclosure and recording procedures when investigating an allegation that a member of staff or volunteer has abused a child as if it were an allegation of abuse by any other person.
 It is our duty to inform Ofsted of any allegations of serious harm or abuse by any person working at or looking after children at Brambles pre-school (whether the allegation relates to harm or abuse committed on the premises or elsewhere), or any other abuse which is alleged to have taken place on the premises, and of the action taken in respect of these allegations.